bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 ### Any programmer-friendly text editor

 We will need to edit the XML files produced by BEAUti, for which we'll need a text editor.
-It's best to use one designed for programmers as these include nice features such as colouring code, which makes it more reader-friendly.
+It's best to use one designed for programmers, as these include nice features such as syntax highlighting, which makes reading code more reader-friendly.
+[Sublime Text](https://www.sublimetext.com) is a good option and is available for MacOS, Windows and Linux.

 ### Tracer